 The basic principle of calculating football multiple winnings is to multiply your initial stake by the odds for each bet in turn.
 For example, let’s say you placed £5 on a fourfold multiple on the following Premier League matches with Mr Green:

 Leicester City to beat Hull at 1.5

 Stoke City to draw with West Bromwich Albion at 3.0

 Chelsea to draw with Southampton at 5.0

-One way to spread the risk of a soccer multiple is to consider an each-way multiple, which is usually available if you are betting on long-term soccer markets, such as the Premier League or Champions League winner.
-An each way soccer multiple is effectively two multiples.
+One way to spread the risk of a football multiple is to consider an each-way multiple, which is usually available if you are online betting on long-term footballmarkets, such as the Premier League or Champions League winner.
+An each way football multiple is effectively two multiples.
 One stake is placed on a standard multiple, and an identical stake is placed on a second multiple, in which all selections are backed to be placed.
 If one or more of your selections doesn’t win, you can still profit if all of your selections are placed.

 Another risk-offsetting strategy is to place more than one football multiple on the same range of selections.
 For example, your original bet may be a six-fold multiple, but you could opt to place a fourfold or a fivefold multiple covering some of the same selections so that if one or two selections fail to win, you can still profit.
 This is just one of the ways to benefit from the profit-making potential of a football multiple with Mr Green.